 Baroque Cello performance has long fascinated me.
-For the past decade I have produced bass instruments of the violin family, including baroque Violone.
-The baroque cellos in piccolo sizes with corpus lengths of 60-64, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
+For the past decade I have produced bass instruments of the violin family, including three baroque Violone.
+The baroque cellos in piccolo sizes with corpus lengths of 60-69, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
 Larger corpus violoncelli currently being made can be seen on the workbench page